microsoft/botframework-solutions/docs/reference/skills/productivity-email.md

   - *The third search result please*
   - *Open this one*

-## Scenario Configurations
+## Scenario Configurationsn

+In dialogs such as `Send Email`, the user needs to provide information such as sibject and  content before able to send an email.
+Depending on the user context (e.g. Speech driven and whilst driving) you can configure default slot-filling to minimise the number of questions - e.g. `Send an email to alex about the exec review saying can you send me the deck from last week` would send email with no further prompts beyond confirmation.

-In flow like send email flow, user need to input information like subject and content before able to send email.
-You can config whether to skip these slot filling steps in `appsettings.json` by setting `isSkipByDefault` to true, and modify default value in `EmailCommonStrings.resx` to set default value of different locales.
+This behaviour can be configured in the Skill `appsettings.json` by setting `isSkipByDefault` to true, and modify `EmailSubject` and `EmailMessage` default values in `EmailCommonStrings.resx` to set default value of different locales.

 ```json
 "defaultValue": {
     "sendEmail": [